 Phasing Out Extended Text Ads (ETA’s)

-Google has also hinted at phasing out extended text ads.
+Google is getting rid of expanded text ads.
 Extended text ads replaced the original text ads but still allowed the advertiser to have control over exactly what their headline and descriptions of their ads were.
 Google rolled out Responsive Search Ads, which allowed users to put in multiple versions of headlines and descriptions and Google would rotate and show what they claimed were the best performing ads, though you had little to no control.
 Well, if you create RSA’s with only three headlines and two descriptions, you will at least control your message, but you won’t fully control the order of your message.
 Though not as severe as the other sneaky tactics mentioned above, it is just another example of Google trying to remove control from the advertiser.
 Sadly, many small business owners don’t realize they are letting Google control how they spend their money, which is most often not in their best interest.
 Google doesn’t know what your goals are and many small businesses don’t have great conversions set up in their system.
 I have helped many small businesses recover from the mistake of letting Google make changes to campaigns that used to work, and suddenly everything fell apart.